Create a New TARPN Network From Scratch

 If you give in to temporary (or permanent) Internet links you are kicking down anybody who did the real radio work to make this go, but possibly more important, you'll be letting the off-the-grid fans/advocates down and you could lose some potential or existing participants.

 It lots of fun to get on a live chatroom built entirely from ham gear and everybody owning the infrastructure.

 If somebody wants to see your network from a distance, use a smart-phone and make them a movie.

 Apple Mac computers know how to make a movie from their own screen.

-See if one of your cadre has a modern Mac available.
+See if one of your cadre has this feature.

 Learn the tools

 You'll want to master CHAT, the 7777 web pages, QT-term for monitoring traffic, the R R command from both ends of a link, linktest, TINFO, TRR, flash, and the log files.

 Mess around with the TXLEVEL controls and make sure you can quickly tune up a new setup.